dj-stripe/dj-stripe/docs/usage/creating_individual_charges.md

 # Creating individual charges

-On the subscriber's customer object, use the [`charge`][djstripe.models.Customer.charge] method to generate a Stripe charge.
+On the subscriber's customer object, use the [`charge`][djstripe.models.core.Customer.charge] method to generate a Stripe charge.
 In this example, we're using the user named `admin` as the subscriber.